thoughtbot/superglue/README.md

 ```

-A joint uniquely identify a rendered partial across the application.
+A joint uniquely identifies a rendered partial across the application.
 By default, the name of the joint is named after the key where the partial is used.
 You can also rename a joint:

 ```ruby
 # index.js.breezy